Plan Your Stay in Green Mountains of Vermont

 The standout feature of our Vermont bed and breakfast is our unforgettable natural setting on 120 acres perched 2,000 feet in Vermont’s Green Mountains.
 The extensive lush lawn before the main house sets the scene for a breathtaking mountain backdrop.
 Guests can explore hiking trails in the spring, summer and fall, and snowshoeing in the winter.
 The grounds provide numerous recreational opportunities with a tennis court, bocce ball court, shuffleboard, and 20′ x 40′ swimming pool.
 The beautifully landscaped grounds, gardens, and secluded fire pit provide wonderful places to relax in the sunshine or the shade throughout the day and night.

-The newest addition is a spacious gem, bathed in natural light with gorgeous 270 degree countryside and mountain views.
+The newest addition is a spacious gem, bathed in natural light with gorgeous 270 degree countryside and wide open views of the mountains to enjoy from the cozy indoors.

 In this marvelous room, our signature made to order breakfast is served here daily, or on the expansive adjoining deck in the warmer months.